5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Latin inscriptions confirming its function as "custodiarum"

-Evidence of Ancient Christian Pilgrimage
+Evidence of Early Christian Pilgrimage

-But there was something more intriguing: the walls contained Christian inscriptions from the Byzantine period, including references to Jesus Christ and prayers in Greek.
+But there was something even more intriguing: the walls contained Christian inscriptions from the Byzantine period, including references to Jesus Christ and prayers in Greek.

 Why would Byzantine Christians come to worship and pray in an ancient prison?